About me

 Additional information

-No charge made for initial 15-minute consultation by phone or online (Zoom).
+No charge made for initial 15-minute consultation by phone or online.

-Face to face sessions in therapy rooms near Kings Cross: £80 for individual therapy and £95 for couples for a 50-minute session.
-Please contact me to discuss fees if you are looking for online counselling.
+Face to face sessions in therapy rooms near Kings Cross and also available for online sessions.
+Rates are £80 for individual therapy and £120 for couples for a 50-minute session.
+Longer sessions for couples are available on a pro-rata basis.
+Limited concession places.

 When I work